nitrologic/blitz2/README.md

 Source was rescued from Simon's A4000 hard disk archives from 1994/1995 period.

+Ths readbb2 tool was used to generate the ascii translations in the scan folder.

 A tokeniser based on these files written in BlitzMax may be found in the tools folder.